orangeadam3/terra121/README.md

   - [On GitHub](https://github.com/OpenCubicChunks/CubicWorldGen/) (releases may be out of date, but can be compiled)
   - [On CurseForge](https://www.curseforge.com/minecraft/mc-mods/cubicworldgen) (may be out of date)
   - (THE NEWEST VERSION OF THE CUBICCHUNKS MOD FOR ALL VERSIONS IS ALWAYS AVAILABLE ON THE [CUBIC CHUNKS DISCORD](https://discord.gg/kMfWg9m) under the **#info-new-cc** channel)
-  - CubicWorldGen 0.0.85.0 [download direct from the developers](http://www.mediafire.com/file/57ki07oq2cw86bj/CubicWorldGen-1.12.2-0.0.85.0-SNAPSHOT-all.jar/file) if you are unsure about which service to use (still recommended to check the [Cubic Chunks Discord](https://discord.gg/kMfWg9m) channel if there is any newer versions)
 - Recommended: [Malisis Core](https://www.curseforge.com/minecraft/mc-mods/malisiscore):  (The Planet Earth generation at the current moment does not have any support for Malisis, and is a future plan, but the original generation methods inside of CubicWorldGen do support Malisis)

 **You must have all required mods installed for the Planet Earth generation to work!!!**